val-town/vt/README.md

 Let's start editing our val!
 Fire up your favorite editor, and then make a change to `README.md`.

-Now, let's upload this file to your val with `vt push`
+Now, let's upload this file to your Val with `vt push`

 ```bash
 Pushed: